eclipse-thingweb/infrastructure/README.md

 Set the environment variable `CONFIG_FILEPATH` to the location of the `conf` folder in your computer.
 This folder is found in the root of this repository.

 To be able to access the services, the user must login through GitHub.
-For GitHub authentication to work, environment variables `OAUTH_SECRET` and, `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` must be set with the configuration of GitHub OAuth application.
+For GitHub authentication to work, environment variables `OAUTH_SECRET` (can be any string) and, `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` must be set with the configuration of GitHub OAuth application.
 Only whitelisted emails can access some of the services.
 Whitelisted emails can be set using the environment variable `WHITELISTED_EMAILS`.
 These services are accessible at:

 - Traefik dashboard -> traefik.localhost
 - cAdvisor -> cadvisor.localhost